ParallelAgile/CodeBot/codegen-process-guide/UX/Wireframes.md

 With EA, CodeBot looks specifically for the `Webpage Wireframe` diagram type (on the right), located beneath `Wireframing` (on the left).
 Support for other wireframe types will be added at some point, but currently the diagram type must be Webpage Wireframe.
 (For MagicDraw, choose `User Interface Modeling Diagram`).

-## Create a panel to contain the page
+## Create a container for the entire page

-The screen/page must always be contained within an outer panel.
+The screen/page must always be placed within an outer container.
 For EA, the component type must always be a `Client Area` (shown in the screenshot below); for MagicDraw it must always be `Panel`.

 NB: This restriction will go away very soon, and you'll be able to use any container component you like.
-For the time being though, it's just Client Area/Panel.
+For the time being though, it's just `Client Area`/`Panel`.

 ## Lay out the components